phil21/random/rsync-mirror.md

 play as possible.

 The primary asset mirror admins should be providing is disk space and bandwidth - not man-hours battling unreliable upstream mirrors and poor alerting.
-The primary goal of this project is to install this script, confirm it's working/logging/alerting/graphing appropriately and then forget it exists.
+The goal of this project is to install this script, confirm it's working/logging/alerting/graphing appropriately and then forget it exists.
 It will ask for help if it ever needs it.